-For the purchase and sale of the Guaranteed Capacity, the Group acts in the capacity of an agent rather than as the principal in a transaction.
+For the purchase and sale of the Guaranteed Capacity before 1 September 2014 the Group acted in the capacity of an agent rather than as the principal in a transaction.
+Since September 2014, due to changes in relevant legislation, the Group acts as a principal in the purchase and sale of Guaranteed Capacity and therefore recognises revenue and respective cost of sales.
 The Group charges no commission on the purchase and sale of the Guaranteed Capacity.